MrTdh1974/TyrroneDHintonadmins/README.md

-# Hi, my name is Tyrrone
+# Hi, my name is Tyrrone , an IT Professional!